 In addition, trucks can run 100% on HVO and it can be added directly to the truck without having to make any modifications and without any reduction in vehicle performance.
 HVO also has the added flexibility that it can be handled as a ‘drop-in’ alternative to fossil diesel without the requirement to clean out the existing oil stock.
 For example, a round-trip averaging 3,700 km requires just one fuel up at the onset.

 As one of the world’s largest logistics providers, operating globally, we are driving our own transition to a zero carbon business model and support our customers with their transition as well.

 This entails a close relationship where we can offer our customers specific services:

-- reducing their emissions by procuring alternative low-carbon fuels.
+- Reducing their emissions by procuring and allocating sustainable fuels.

 We provide innovative and easily customised shipping options for all transport modes:

 What are the key benefits of using sustainable fuels?

 - They lead the way to a zero-carbon economy, boost innovation and fulfil your emissions reduction targets.

 - Our sustainable solutions are available on all routes for all modes and all customers worldwide.

 - Power your products with alternative fuels with one point of contact, directly via the logistics provider.